Turning Technicians Into Service Advisors – Guidelines for Success

 Another major mistake we see made by shop owners is they put far too much value on the technician’s technical skills, and far too little value on the tech’s natural people talents, and their passion for the position.
 Unfortunately, these owners don’t understand just how important the people skills component is to an advisor’s success.
 So here is what I am going to encourage you to consider before you offer one of your technicians a service advisor position.

 First of all, when it comes to selling auto repairs and services, bear in mind that natural talent trumps technical skills every time.
 Talent can’t be taught, but skills can, so if your tech doesn’t naturally smile, doesn’t have a positive attitude, or is not quick-witted and articulate, then they may do a fair job for you, but they will never be the advisor that keeps you ahead of your competitors.
 You will find there are a number of companies that offer online behavioral assessment testing to evaluate the sales potential of candidates, and I would strongly encourage you to take advantage of this type of testing.
-You will more than likely be surprised with what you discover.
+You will more than likely be surprised by what you discover.

 Secondly, you will need to evaluate how well he or she will be accepted in the advisor role by your other employees.
 If the candidate has a good relationship with your other employees, and if you feel your employees will be willing to take directions and orders from the candidate, then they may very well be a good fit for an advisor position.

 The third thing you will need to do is avoid overselling the position to the candidate.
 In addition to knowing the benefits of the position, they’ll need to know all of the negatives as well.
 In essence, you want to make sure that there are no surprises.
-We also encourage all of our clients to get the significant other of the candidate involved in the decision making process.
+We also encourage all of our clients to get the significant other of the candidate involved in the decision-making process.
 As we say at Elite, “When you hire Larry, you get Mary”, so you will need to ensure that their spouse is also onboard with the new position.

 Lastly, I hope you do two other important things if you decide to have one of your technicians take on the role of service advisor.
 First of all, take them for a test drive by having them help you on the counter, and pay close attention to their people skills, how well they are able to manage their emotions, and how they deal with difficult situations.
 Secondly, if and when you put that tech on the service counter, remember, training trumps productivity.
 What that tech will need more than anything is professional sales training, encouragement from you, and the opportunity to become… a superstar.